bashbaug/SimpleOpenCLSamples/samples/usm/100_dmemhelloworld/README.md

 Within a kernel, a Unified Shared Memory allocation can be accessed similar to an OpenCL buffer (a `cl_mem`), or a Shared Virtual Memory allocation.
 Unified Shared Memory allocations are set as an argument to a kernel using `clSetKernelArgMemPointerINTEL`.

-Since Unified Shared Memory is an OpenCL extension, this sample uses the `libusm` library to query the extension APIs.
+Since Unified Shared Memory is an OpenCL extension, this sample uses the `OpenCLExt` extension loader library to query the extension APIs.
-Please see the `libusm` [README](../libusm/README.md) for more detail.
+Please see the OpenCL Extension Loader [README](https://github.com/bashbaug/opencl-extension-loader) for more detail.

 This sample currently uses c APIs because the C++ bindings do not support Unified Shared Memory (yet).
 When support for Unified Shared Memory is added to the C++ bindings the samples will be updated to use the C++ bindings instead, which should simplify the sample slightly.